emdroid/emdroid.github.io/_posts/2020-08-25-project-ares-part-4-ubuntu-on-zfs-encrypted-root.md

 {% capture notice_contents %}
 **<a name="fstab_note">Notes</a>**:

-- the use of the "`initramfs`" crypttab parameter is a work-around for the cryptsetup lack of ZFS support
+- the use of the `"initramfs"` crypttab parameter is a work-around for the cryptsetup lack of ZFS support
 (ensures that the boot image will contain the root encryption setup)
 {% endcapture %}